 At a young age, James had an interest in creating buildings and roller coasters with Legos, and later found that developing communities using the computer game “Sim City” was the perfect outlet for his creativity.
 As he got older and went off to Santa Clara University, civil engineering became a natural choice for him, as it was a “real-life” extension of these activities he enjoyed as a youngster.

 A career fair was James’ first introduction to BKF, and soon after his college graduation in 2004, he was hired as an E1 to assist the Redwood City staff.
-“It’s been 14 years and counting, of engaging with an amazing team and collaborating with clients and partners on innovative and sustainable projects.”
+“It’s been a great experience; engaging with an amazing team and collaborating with clients and partners on innovative and sustainable projects.”